l7mp/stunner/README.md

 The below security considerations will greatly reduce the attack surface associated by STUNner.
-Overall, **a properly configured STUNner deployment will present exactly the same attack surface* as a WebRTC infrastructure hosted on a public IP address** (possibly behind a fiewwall).
+Overall, **a properly configured STUNner deployment will present exactly the same attack surface as a WebRTC infrastructure hosted on a public IP address** (possibly behind a firewall).
 In any case, use STUNner at your own risk.

 ### Authentication